genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>    {$$}\mbox{Pr}(V>0) \leq \mbox{Pr}(V>0 | \mbox{all nulls are true}){/$$}
 A>
-A>    or using the notation in the video:
+A>    or:
 A>
 A>    {$$}\mbox{Pr}(V>0) \leq \mbox{Pr}(V>0 | m_1=0){/$$}
 A>
-A>    In an earlier assessment we showed that if the tests are independent then A>
+A>    We showed that if the tests are independent then A>
 A>    {$$}\mbox{Pr}(V>0 | m_1) = 1-(1-k)^m{/$$}
 A>